Anxiety And ADHD: Connections Plus Comorbidity Between The Disorders

 ADHD and depression

-ADHD and depression can co-exist in both adults and children.
-For example: People who might experience difficulty in professional or social settings may develop a sense of sadness and lack of hope.
-This, if left unaddressed, can manifest into depressive symptoms.
+People who experience difficulty in professional or social settings may develop a sense of sadness and lack of hope.
+This, if left unaddressed, can manifest into persistent depressive patterns.
+Almost two in five people with ADHD experience a comorbid mood disorder.

 ADHD may have some overlapping symptoms with anxiety disorders or depression.
-A healthcare provider can be a helpful resource to evaluate the patient to diagnose and treat them correctly.
+A healthcare provider can be a helpful resource for accurately evaluating your symptoms and providing a correct diagnosis.

 Treatment for ADHD, anxiety disorders, or depression is generally something that should not be delayed.
-Those who have received anxiety/depression and ADHD treatment can learn how to cope with challenges so they can continue to live their lives with more functional outcomes.
+Those who receive anxiety/depression and ADHD treatment can learn how to cope with challenges so they can continue to live their lives with more functional outcomes—delaying treatment can also delay one’s progress in areas of life such as work, relationships, and education.

-Effective ADHD treatment options that can also treat comorbid conditions may include:
+Effective ADHD treatment options that can also be effective for treating co-occurring mental disorders like anxiety include:

 • Individual or family therapy with a mental health professional